jgancena/portfolio/_projects/bainbridge.md

 year: 2019
 type: Art Direction, Brand Identity
 agency: Sparxoo
 description: When Bainbridge came to us, they wanted to create a brand that tied back to what represented not only their team, but their property—inspiring, empowering, captivating, sophisticated, connected and innovative.
 Every design detail was crafted intentionally.
-From the brand voice and audience to the color palette and typography choices, there is rationale behind every choice
+From the brand voice and audience to the color palette and typography choices, there is rationale behind every choice.
 img1: bainbridge1.jpg
 img2: bainbridge2.jpg
 img3: bainbridge3.jpg